Towards a Unified Theory of Light Spanners I: Fast (Yet Optimal) Constructions: Applications of the Unified Framework

 By \Cref{lm:framework}, in order to prove \Cref{thm:ACTUDGSpanner}, it suffices to implement the \hyperlink{SPHigh}{$\ssa$} for Euclidean and UDG spanners.
 Next, we give a detailed geometric implementation of the \hyperlink{SPHigh}{$\ssa$}, hereafter $\ssa_{\geom}$; note that the stretch parameter $t$ in the geometric setting is $1+\eps$.
 The idea is to use a Yao-graph like construction: For each node $\varphi_C \in \mv$, we construct a collection of cones of angle $\eps$ around the representative $r(C) = \source(\varphi_{C})$ of the cluster $C$ corresponding to $\varphi_C$.
 Recall that we have access to a $\source$ function that returns the representative of each cluster in $O(1)$ time.
-Then for each cone, we look at all the representatives of the neighbors (in $\mg$) of $C$ that fall into that cone, and pick to $\me^{\prune}$ the edge that connects $r(C)$ to the representative that is closest to it.
+Then for each cone, we look at all the representatives of the neighbors (in $\mg$) of $C$ that fall into that cone and pick to $\me^{\prune}$ the edge that connects $r(C)$ to the representative that is closest to it.
+It could be that a \emph{non-neighbor} cluster of $C$ has a representative closer to $C$, but we do not add any edge between the two clusters.
+This is a difference between our algorithm and the Yao-graph algorithm.
+See \Cref{fig:ACT-stretch}(a).

 We next analyze the running time of $\ssa_{\geom}$, and also show that it satisfies the two properties of (\hyperlink{Sparsity}{Sparsity}) and (\hyperlink{Stretch}{Stretch}) required by the abstract \hyperlink{SPHigh}{$\ssa$}; these properties are described in \Cref{subsec:framework-intro}.
 Recall that $H_{<(1+\eps)L}$ is the graph obtained by adding the source edges of $\me^{\prune}$ to $H_{< L}$, which is the spanner for all edges in $G$ of weight $< L$.
 Note that the stretch of $H_{< L}$ is $t(1+\gamma \eps)$ for $t = 1+\eps$, where $\gamma$ is a constant.
 Furthermore, as mentioned, we assume w.l.o.g.\ that $\eps$ is sufficiently smaller than $1$.